 Prince Muqrin, who previously served as the head of the general intelligence, will continue his current job as the second Deputy Prime Minister.

 The succession to the throne in Saudi Arabia is confined only to the male sons of the Kingdom’s founder King Abdulaziz Al Saud, who passed away in 1953.
 During the reign of the current King Abdullah bin Abdulaziz Al Saud, the position of Crown Prince has been taken over by three princes due to the death of two of them, former Crown Princes Sultan and Nayef.

-Tagged King Abdullah bin Abdul Aziz, Prince Muqrin, Succession.
+Tagged King Abdullah bin Abdul Aziz of Saudi Arabia, Prince Muqrin bin Abdul Aziz of Saudi Arabia, Succession.